-Senator Benigno “Ninoy” Aquino, Jr. was an influential and inspirational political figure from the Philippines who fought for independence and a free democracy.
-After serving prison time for his opposition to then President Ferdinand Marcos, Aquino, who had gone into exile upon his release, planned on reentering Filipino politics, but was assassinated upon returning to the islands in 1983.
-The holiday marking August 21 as Ninoy Aquino Day was created in 2004.
-It forever commemorates the life and legacy of a hero remembered as a beloved figure of freedom.
+Senator Benigno “Ninoy” Aquino, Jr. was an influential and inspirational Filipino political figure who fought for independence and a free democracy.
+After serving prison time for his opposition to then President Ferdinand Marcos, Aquino, who had gone into exile upon his release; planned on reentering Filipino politics.
+Tragically, he was assassinated upon returning to the islands in 1983.
+Today, Filipinos remember Aquino’s famous words, “The Filipino is worth dying for.”

-Ninoy Aquino Day - History
+Ninoy Aquino Day timeline

 Aquino suffers from two heart attacks and is sent to the United States to receive medical help.